nikkhil160/nikhil/cmksa6dyl000902l2hli98i21.md

 This explains why some Meta Ads stop recording add-to-carts or purchases despite appearing active.
 The account continues spending, but performance slowly declines because Meta cannot locate high-value customers effectively.
 Without reliable events, even advanced tools like [Meta Andromeda](https://nikhil.pro/meta-andromeda) struggle to generate predictable results.

 Many Shopify stores attempt to patch this by layering campaigns, duplicating audiences, or increasing budgets.
 Unfortunately, these “quick fixes” amplify inefficiencies rather than solving the underlying problem.
-Accurate attribution is not optional—it is the foundation for scalable growth.
+Accurate attribution is not optional - it is the foundation for scalable growth.

 #### Common Attribution Mistakes